 The UCSF Industry Documents Library (IDL) is a portal to aid investigation about cross-industry corporate practices that are detrimental to public health.
-IDL currently brings together materials created by the tobacco, drug, and chemical industries.
+IDL currently brings together materials created by the tobacco, drug, food, and chemical industries.
 These collections are an important tool for researchers, lawyers, journalists, advocates and the general public as they expose industry tactics around marketing campaigns, regulatory strategies, and public health policy formulation.

 The IDL relies on lawyers, journalists, researchers, advocacy organizations, and other donors for its collections.
 We collect internal corporate documents acquired via litigation, Freedom of Information Act Requests, partner libraries, and private collections.
 If you would like to donate documents, please contact us.
 We accept anonymous donations.

 The Truth Tobacco Industry Documents (TTID) archive (formerly known as the Legacy Tobacco Documents Library) was created in 2002 and is our largest archive with over 14 million items.
 TTID was built to house and provide permanent access to tobacco industry internal corporate documents produced during litigation between US States and the seven major tobacco industry organizations and other sources.
 These internal documents give a view into the workings of one of the largest and most influential industries in the United States

 Drug Industry Documents

 The Drug Industry Documents Archive was created in 2006 in collaboration with UCSF faculty members C. Seth Landefeld, MD and Michael Steinman, MD.
 Originally established to house documents from an off-label marketing lawsuit against Parke-Davis, the archive has grown to include documents from additional sources illustrating how the pharmaceutical industry, academic journals and institutions, and continuing medical education organizations operate in ways that are detrimental to public health